Oysterband: Later history

 Following a 30th anniversary concert in December 2008 the band took a six-month sabbatical, during which John Jones and Chopper both made solo albums.

 The band returned to the studio in 2011, teaming up once again with June Tabor and releasing Ragged Kingdom in September at a sell-out concert at London's Queen Elizabeth Hall.
 For at least some dates on the Ragged Kingdom tour, they were also joined on bass and guitar by Al Scott, who produced the album.
 On 8 February 2012, June Tabor and Oysterband won Best Traditional Song, Best Album and Best Group at the BBC Radio 2 Folk Awards for Ragged Kingdom, with Tabor also winning Folk Singer of the Year.

 Ray Cooper announced in December 2012 that he would leave the band at the end of the Ragged Kingdom tour in February 2013, to pursue a solo career.
 Adrian Oxaal, formerly of rock band James, replaced him on a few gigs late in 2012, and took over in 2013, although it was unclear whether he would become a full-time member of Oysterband.
-The band also featured Al Scott on bass at some gigs.
-Pete Flood, formerly of Bellowhead replaced Davies on drums.
+The band also featured Al Scott on bass at some gigs and he became a permanent member.
+Pete Flood, formerly of Bellowhead replaced Davies on drums before Sean Randle took over the sticks.

-On 5 February 2024, John Jones, Alan Prosser and Ian Telfer announced on Facebook that Oysterband will be retiring as a touring band, although they plan a 'long goodbye.'
+On 5 February 2024, John Jones, Alan Prosser and Ian Telfer announced on Facebook that Oysterband will be retiring as a touring band, they had a 'long, long goodbye’ tour across the UK and Europe with the last gigs and festivals in 2025.